Henley-High-School/pew-pew-penguino-assets/Assets (For V1)/PLEASEREADME.txt

 These assets have been made by the students at Henley High School who want YOU to see what students can make.

+These files in the directory contain things like buildings & structure, animals & characters and things like sound files.

 Thanks,
 Benjamin Graetz/BennyGaming635
 Repository Creator & HHS Student